-To make coconut milk: Over a container take a hammer and crack open in your coconut–A BROWN COCONUT, THE GREEN ONES ARE FOR DRÍNKING.
-THAT’S WHY THEY COME WITH A STRAW–and let the water drain out.
+To make coconut milk: Rinse your coconut first.
+Over a container take a hammer and crack open your coconut–A BROWN COCONUT, THE GREEN ONES ARE FOR DRINKING COCONUT WATER.
+(THAT’S WHY, AT TIMES, THEY COME WITH A STRAW)–and let the water drain out.
 Strain the water through a colander, and either drink the healthy water, or add the water to your coconut milk in the blender–a strong blender.

 Fill blender container with filtered water–make sure to cover the coconut meat with the filtered water.
 Cover with lid, turn on, blend well.